Data protection in Luxembourg: overview

 Locking, deletion or destruction.

-Processing carried out by an individual exclusively for personal or domestic activities is not covered by the 2002 Act.
+Processing carried out by an individual exclusively for personal or domestic activities is not covered by the Data Protection Law.

 Data processing for criminal investigations and judicial proceedings are subject to specific rules stemming from: